Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 * [`prism.css`](https://github.com/Kotlin/dokka/blob/master/plugins/base/src/main/resources/dokka/styles/prism.css) - code highlighting

 Also, it uses js scripts.
 The actual ones are [here](https://github.com/Kotlin/dokka/tree/master/plugins/base/src/main/resources/dokka/scripts).
-User can choose to add or override those files.
+User can choose to add or override those files - stylesheets and js scripts.
 Resources will be overridden when in `pluginConfiguration` block there is a resource with the same name.

 ## Modifying footer